iandioch/taisteal/README.md

 ## Compile multiple files

-`src/compile.py` takesa directory path, and combines all files in that directory into one big Taistil trip document, which it outputs on stdout.
+`src/compile.py` takes a directory path, and combines all files in that directory into one big Taistil trip document, which it outputs on stdout.

 Use it as following: